kyragunluk/60_wrapBinarySearch/README.md

-What is meant by y = log2x ?
-Express its meaning in a . y = log2x means that 2^y = x, or the power that 2 needs to be raised to in order to get x, is y.
+What is meant by count = log2n ?
+Answer in 1–2 sentences .
+ycount = log2n means that 2^count = n, or the power that 2 needs to be raised to in order to get n, is count.

-What does its graph look like?
+What does its graph look like? say x = n and y = count
 Its graph looks like the graph of y = 2^x, reflected over the line y=x.
 Essentially if you were to graph 2^y = x.
 It increases rapidly between x = 0 and x = 1, and y is negative. after x = 1, y is positive and the function increases very slowly.